modmore/docs/en/01_Commerce/v1/10_Snippets/get_order.md

 ## Properties

 - `&tpl`: the name of a twig template file (_not_ a chunk) to show the order details.
-This defaults to frontend/account/order-detail.twig, which you should override in a [custom theme](../Front-end_Theming).
+This defaults to `frontend/account/order-detail.twig`, which you should override in a [custom theme](../Front-end_Theming).
 The ability to specify a different tpl is mostly meant for when you have different variations of the detail page (e.g. for different contexts)
 - `&loadItems`: 1 or 0 to indicate if items should be loaded.
 If you're not showing items, you can gain a bit of speed by setting this to 0.
 Defaults to 1.
 - `&loadStatus`: 1 or 0 to indicate if the status record should be loaded.
 If you're not showing the status name, you can gain a bit of speed by setting this to 0.
 Defaults to 1.
 - `&loadTransactions`: 1 or 0 to indicate if transactions should be loaded.
 If you're not showing transactions, you can gain a bit of speed by setting this to 0.
 Defaults to 1.
 - `&loadBillingAddress`: 1 or 0 to indicate if the billing address should be loaded.
 If you're not showing the billing address, you can gain a bit of speed by setting this to 0.
 Defaults to 1.
 - `&loadShippingAddress`: 1 or 0 to indicate if the shipping address should be loaded.
 If you're not showing the shipping address, you can gain a bit of speed by setting this to 0.
 Defaults to 1.
 - `&loadShipments`: 1 or 0 to indicate if the [order shipments](../Orders/Shipments) should be loaded into a `shipments` array.
 The shipment also contains the chosen shipping method.
 Defaults to 1.
 Added in v0.11.1.
+- `&loadOrderFields`: 1 or 0 to indicate if custom order fields should be loaded.
+Defaults to 1.
+Added in v0.12.
+Order fields are available in the `order_fields` array, with the name as key, and the rendered value of the field as value.